The network topology consists of various network segments. These network segments are divided into infrastructure networks and tenant networks.

 vSphere Replication Network for communication between hosts at the protected and recovery sites.

-Tenant networks interconnect the VMs of Telco Cloud Infrastructure.
+Management vCenter Server: Tenant networks (VLAN-backed) interconnect the VMs of Telco Cloud Infrastructure.
 These networks are configured on a dedicated tenant VDS in each of the pods.
-The tenant networks are as follows:

 Management, Edge, and Resource Pods

 The Telco Cloud Infrastructure platform contains a Management pod, a Resource pod, and an Edge pod.
 Separate vCenter Server instances are used to manage the Management, Resource, and Edge pods.